awsdocs/aws-deep-learning-amis/doc_source/overview-conda.md

 The Deep Learning AMI with Conda's CUDA version and the frameworks supported for each:
 + CUDA 10\.1 with cuDNN 7: Apache MXNet
-+ CUDA 10 with cuDNN 7: PyTorch, TensorFlow, TensorFlow 2, Apache MXNet, Caffe2, Chainer
++ CUDA 10 with cuDNN 7: PyTorch, TensorFlow, TensorFlow 2, Apache MXNet, Chainer
-+ CUDA 9 with cuDNN 7: CNTK, Keras, Theano
-+ CUDA 8 with cuDNN 6: Caffe

 Specific framework version numbers can be found in the [Release Notes for DLAMI](appendix-ami-release-notes.md)